ruialexrib/Programatica.Framework/README.md

 # Programatica Framework
 Development starter kit

-This is a base lib framework that helps any dotnet developer to start programming an application with a lot of features out of the box.
+This is a base lib framework starter kit that helps starting application development with a lot of features out of the box.

 ## Main Components